 How much does it cost to build an app in 2026?

 App development in 2026 typically ranges from €5,000 to €125,000+.
-That’s a wide spread, but below I’ll break down exactly where your project falls and why.
+That’s a wide spread, but below we break down exactly where your project falls and why.
+The answer isn’t a single number, but it’s also not as mysterious as most agencies make it.
+If you also want to see the process and tech stack behind these numbers, our mobile app development service page covers both in detail.

 The three tiers of app development pricing

-Simple app: €5,000–€12,500
+Simple app: €5,000-12,500

 - Informational apps (company directory, menu, service listings)